 International students are most welcome at Rosebud School of the Arts.
 We offer a breadth of training in a vibrant community of Christian artists, preparing you for artistic leadership in the place where God calls you.
 RSA has welcomed students from Malaysia, Slovakia, Uganda, Thailand, Sweden, United Kingdom, the Netherlands, Germany, Switzerland, and U.S.A.
 Although the application process may take a little longer, we will offer support along the way.

 RSA requires that students demonstrate an adequate level of speaking and writing in English.
 Students need to understand English sufficiently to participate in all aspects of classes, including lectures, reading, writing, and discussion.
-English competency is assessed through the interview and written component of the application process.

 Students visiting Canada for less than 6 months can apply for a Visitor Visa.
 However, students studying in Canada for 6 months or longer must apply for a Student Visa.
 The process of entering Canada and obtaining a Visitor or Student Visa is described in detail on the Citizenship and Immigration Canada website at www.cic.gc.ca.
 The work of obtaining the required Visa rests with the student, but we will help you when you get stuck.
 Please read through all the instructions on the Citizenship and Immigration Canada website and contact us with questions.